How To Date, According To Your Star Sign

 Cancer

-If you are longing for a new snuggle buddy who’ll keep you warm throughout the night, while offering kindness and generosity throughout the day, then the Crab may be the perfect fit for your needs.
-The only caveat is that you don’t want to rock their placid flow, otherwise they’ll take their pincers out.
+If you long for a new snuggle buddy who’ll keep you warm throughout the night, while offering kindness and generosity throughout the day, then the Crab may be the perfect fit for your needs.
+The only caveat is that you don’t want to rock their placid flow, otherwise, they’ll take their pincers out.
 Security and safety are the defining key elements of a relationship — when neither exists they will resort to cocooning instead of sharing their emotions.

 Most compatible with: Taurus, Virgo, Scorpio, and Pisces.